Privacy risk in GeoData: A survey: A Taxonomy of Geomasking

 \subsection{Practical aspects of Geomasking}

-The final three dimensions cover practical aspects of geomasking techniques including the datasets used for experimental evaluations, how a solution was implemented, and if a proposed solution was developed with a specific application area in mind.
+The final three dimensions cover practical aspects of geomasking techniques, including the datasets used for experimental evaluations, how a solution was implemented, and various application domains where geomasking can play a pivotal role.